 Unfortunately, your marriage must meet specific requirements, known as grounds, in order to successfully qualify for an annulment.
 If it doesn’t, you can choose to appeal the decision.
 You can decide to apply for an annulment on different grounds, which may qualify your marriage.

 At Catholic Annulment - Another Chance, we understand how difficult this situation can be.
-Not only is your heart broken because you’ve just discovered the person you love and trusted has betrayed you by stepping outside of your marriage with someone else, but now you have to figure out what to do about it.
+Not only is your heart broken because you’ve just discovered the person you love and trusted has betrayed you, but now you have to figure out what to do about it.

 If you qualify for a Catholic annulment, our team of church judges can work with you to make the process simpler so you can get on with your life as soon as possible.
 To learn more about whether your marriage qualifies, reach out to Catholic Annulment - Another Chance today!